dfsp-spirit/haze/README.md

 # Compare with 1 versus 5 cores:
 microbenchmark::microbenchmark({options("mc.cores" = 1L); smoothed_pvd = pervertexdata.smoothnn.adj(mesh_adj, pvd, num_iter = 15L);}, {options("mc.cores" = 5L); smoothed_pvd = pervertexdata.smoothnn.adj(mesh_adj, pvd, num_iter = 15L);}, times=5L);
 ```

+This shows a speed-up of about 4 times when using 5 cores instead of 1.

+So with 5 cores and the C++ version (Example 4 above) I got a speed-up of about 120 fold compared to the pure R version for the data above on my machine.

 ## Credits